Product Manager

 Communication and Leadership

-- Active listening: Understanding different perspectives and concerns
+Active listening understands different perspectives and concerns.

 Technical Understanding